To be updated for 2024 soon!

 Heart Smart Events, LLC reserves the right to delay or cancel the start of Frosted Fat Tire in the event of inclement weather and/or unsafe road conditions.
 The definition of inclement weather and unsafe road conditions belongs solely to the discretion of the Heart Smart Events, LLC, Race Directors.
 (Sorry no refunds)

 Awards & Prizes

 Following the races we will crown the champions at the post race celebration.
-1st, 2nd, and 3rd Place Winners will be receiving cash prizes.
+1st, 2nd, and 3rd Place Winners will be receiving prizes.